pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/key-concepts-in-documentary-theory.md

 I think it then becomes very useful to understand [Werner Herzog](http://en.wikipedia.org/wiki/Werner_Herzog) idea of _aesthetic truth_ and how for him boundaries between documentaries and fiction are therefore very blurred.

-But Before we do so let's consider this interview I made for the BBC academy college of production with John Douglas one of the directors of one of the episode of the Life and Death Row Series I mentioned before..
+But Before we do so let's consider this interview I made for the BBC academy college of production with John Douglas one of the directors of one of the episode of the Life and Death Row Series I already mentioned.

 <!-- John douglas bbc interview -->
 <iframe src="https://player.vimeo.com/video/128057278" width="100%" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>